The coherent-state transformation in quantum electrodynamics coupled cluster theory: Introduction

-From the perspective of wave function theory, especially quantum electrodynamics HF (QED-HF) and CC (QED-CC) methods presented by Koch and coworkers\cite{haugland2020} were particularly successful.
-A central element of those approaches is an impactful mean-field product ansatz composed of a HF determinant and a coherent-state (CS) transformed photon vacuum state, which renders the mean-field energy optimal in the cavity subspace and manifestly origin-invariant.\cite{haugland2020} Recently, the relation between the CS transformation and the polaritonic (Pauli-Fierz) Hamiltonian was further analysed\cite{roden2024}, however, its role in correlated methods beyond QED-HF theory has apparently not been discussed in greater detail so far.
-We therefore take the opportunity to address this aspect in the present work.
-Specifically, we revisit the basics of QED-CC theory with a focus on the CS transformation and its relation to the polaritonic similarity transformation as motivated by the observation that both operations do not commute.
+From the perspective of wave function theory, especially quantum electrodynamics HF (QED-HF) and CC (QED-CC) methods presented by Koch and coworkers were particularly successful.\cite{haugland2020} A central element of those approaches is an impactful mean-field product ansatz composed of a HF determinant and a coherent-state (CS) transformed photon vacuum state, which renders the mean-field energy optimal in the cavity subspace and manifestly origin-invariant.\cite{haugland2020} The QED-CC ansatz exploits the CS-transformed polaritonic (Pauli-Fierz) Hamiltonian\cite{haugland2020}, which was recently further analysed from the perspective of orbital relaxation effects\cite{liebenthal2023} and perturbation theory\cite{roden2024}.
+Here we take the opportunity to address the CS transformation's role in QED-CC theory beyond the mean-field orbital picture, which has apparently not been discussed in greater detail so far.
+Specifically, we revisit the basics of QED-CC theory motivated by the observation that the CS transformation does not commute with the polaritonic cluster operator and present an alternative QED-CC approach exploiting a distinct set of photon states.